A hysterectomy with an oophorectomy can cause several age-related issues, including bone mineral loss, dementia, and Parkinsonism.

 If you have both ovaries removed in addition to a hysterectomy, these symptoms will likely come on suddenly and be more severe.
 For people who have just one ovary removed, the signs may be more gradual or less severe.
 Your body is still producing estrogen, but it may take some time for your body to align itself with the new, lower levels of the hormone.

 Lastly, if you have a hysterectomy without removing your ovaries, odds are you won’t experience signs of low estrogen at first, but these symptoms may become more common.
-This is likely a sign that the ovaries are failing.
+This is likely a sign that the ovaries are declining.

 If you are planning to have both ovaries removed during a hysterectomy, you may want to discuss hormone therapy with your medical professional.
 This treatment can help your body slowly adjust to the loss of estrogen so the signs and symptoms of menopause aren’t so sudden and severe.